allisonhmoore/GettingAndCleaningData/README.md

-# Human Activity Recognition Using Smartphones Dataset
+## Human Activity Recognition Using Smartphones Dataset
-# Version 2.0
+## Version 2.0
-### A script to tidy the "Human Activity Recognition Using Smartphones Dataset, Version 1.0"
-### and codebook describing the variables in Version 2.0 (tidied dataset)
+A script to tidy the "Human Activity Recognition Using Smartphones Dataset, Version 1.0" and codebook describing the variables in Version 2.0 (tidied dataset)

-### This repo contains three files:
+### This repo contains four files:
 ------------
+* README.md -- this file.
 * run_analysis.R -- this is script which downloads a certain set of smartphone data, then merges and tidies the data sets and produces a single, tidy dataset summarizing some of the variables.
-* codebook.md -- a codebook describing the variables in the tidy dataset
+* CodeBook.md -- a codebook describing the variables in the tidy dataset
-* README.md -- this file.
+* codebook_helper.R -- an optional helper file that programmatically creates the variable descriptions seen in Codebook.md.

 ### Information about run_analysis.R
 ------------